iQuHACK/2024_QuEra/README.md

-# iQuHACK 2024 - QuEra Challenge
+# iQuHACK 2024 - QuEra Challenge -- DIRAC DAWGS

 Here you will learn all the details needed to operate QuEra resources for iQuHack 2024.
 See [`challenge.md`](challenge.md) to find out about the actual challenge.